-Introduce girls to your profession and spark their imagination!
+Introduce female-identified & gender non-conforming students to your profession and spark their imagination!
 Some middle school girls have a hard time seeing math and science beyond the confines of a textbook.
 Did you know only 14% of teenage girls say they want to become scientists?
 However, when girls are shown what engineers do, 76% of them become interested in Engineering!
-We here at Thurston County EYH want to change how girls think about STEM and we need your help.
-EYH Mentors familiarize girls with their profession, opening their eyes to new classes and career possibilities.
-In other words, mentors allow girls to see what they can be.
+We here at Thurston County EYH want to change how female-identified & gender non-conforming students think about STEM and we need your help.
+EYH Mentors familiarize female-identified & gender non-conforming students with their profession, opening their eyes to new classes and career possibilities.
 Please e-mail our Mentor Coordinator or learn more on our Facebook page.

 Here's what a day looks like for conference mentors:

 Volunteer on the 2nd Saturday of March from approximately 9 a.m. until 1:30 p.m.

 Teach one, 50-minute, hands-on workshop 3 times throughout the day (classes are generally 10-12 students, unless you requests a higher or lower limit)

 Recruit a helper or two to assist with your workshop